danjgale/nii-masker/README.md

                         The regressor names to use for confound regression.
-                        Applies to all regressor files and the names must correspond to headers in each file --realign_derivs realign_derivs
-                        Whether to include temporal derivatives of realignment regressors. --t_r must be specified.
+                        Applies to all regressor files and the names must correspond to headers in each file --realign_derivs      Whether to include temporal derivatives of realignment regressors. --t_r must be specified.
-  --as_voxels as_voxels
-                        Whether to extract out the timeseries of each voxel instead of the mean timeseries.
+  --as_voxels           Whether to extract out the timeseries of each voxel
+                        instead of the mean timeseries.
 This is only available for single ROI binary masks.
 Default False.
-  --standardize standardize
-                        Whether to standardize (z-score) each timeseries.
+  --standardize         Whether to standardize (z-score) each timeseries.
                         Default False
   --t_r t_r             The TR of the input NIfTI files, specified in seconds.
                         Must be included if temporal filtering or realignment